 Jim grew up in Lindsay, Oklahoma, in the heart of tornado alley, to which he credits his life-long fascination with weather.

 Jim joined KXAN in 1990, becoming the first weathercaster on Austin’s first hour-long morning newscast, News 36 Firstcast.
-In 1993, he became chief weathercaster, taking over the evening broadcasts, where he can be seen today.
+In 1993, he became chief weathercaster, taking over the evening broadcasts, until his semi-retirement on March 1, 2021.
+Jim continues to work part-time.

 Jim’s broadcasting career began the same month he started college at East Central University, in Ada Oklahoma.
 He spent two years at KADA-AM Radio before moving into television at Ada’s KTEN-TV in 1983.
 He became chief weathercaster at KTEN upon graduating college, and remained there until joining KXAN.